5 Tips For Turning A Simple Pizza Into A Healthy Dinner — Plus 10 Great Recipes For Inspo

 4. Be deliberate about your cheese.

 Sure, you could skip the cheese altogether, but that doesn't sound very nice to us.
-If it's health reasons that might lead you to skip it, there are healthier cheese options that also add punchy flavor to your pie (like a creamy goat cheese or a salty aged Parmesan).
+If you're nixing it for health reasons, there are healthier cheese options that also add punchy flavor to your pie (like a creamy goat cheese or a salty aged Parmesan).

 5. Don't feel trapped into the crust + sauce + cheese formula.